How Much Does Wood-Burning Stove Installation Cost? [2025 Data]

 Installing a wood-burning stove can get pricey, but these tips may help you cut costs:

 • Research tax incentives: By installing or switching to a high-efficiency wood stove, you may be eligible for tax credits or rebates.
-These programs are available from the federal and many state governments, which you can find out more about on the U.S. Department of Energy’s Energy Star website.
+These programs are available from the federal and many state governments, which you can learn more about on the U.S. Department of Energy’s Energy Star website.
 Pellet stove installations may qualify, as well.

 Frequently Asked Questions

-Yes, you can use an existing chimney with a wood-burning stove—as long as it meets certain requirements.
-Importantly, the size of the stove’s vent pipe needs to be compatible with the size of your chimney flue.
-Your contractor can let you know whether or not your chimney is suitable for a wood stove installation.
+Yes, you can use an existing chimney with a wood-burning stove if it meets specific requirements.
+The stove’s vent pipe size must be compatible with the size of your chimney flue.
+Your contractor can tell you whether your chimney is suitable for installation.

 It’s best to install a wood-burning stove in a central location on the ground floor of your home.
 For many people, this means putting it in the living room.
 It also makes sense to install a wood stove in your living room if it has a working chimney that you can use to vent the stove’s exhaust.